LevBernstein/C-Concurrency/README.md

 |r| = 0.922, indicating strong correlation.

 The clear diminishing returns indicate that maximum efficiency is achieved around 9 or 10 processes, though this is limited due to accuracy being restricted to whole-second increments.
+Time is measured based on the Unix epoch: seconds since January 1st 1970.
+I may change this in the future.